Power of Attorney Frequently Asked Questions, State of New York

 Allowing your Agents to act separately may ensure that an Agent is always available to act for you.
 But it may also result in confusion and disagreements if the Agents do not communicate with one another, or if one of them believes that the other is not acting in your best interests.

-As of January 1997, the statutory short-form Power of Attorney provides space to appoint an alternate or substitute Agent.
+The statutory short-form Power of Attorney provides space to appoint an alternate or substitute Agent.
 A substitute Agent can act if the first Agent is unable or unwilling to act for you.
 It is generally a good idea to appoint a substitute Agent.

 Powers of Attorney are only as good as the Agents who are appointed.
 Appointing a trustworthy person as an Agent is critical.
 Without a trustworthy Agent, a Power of Attorney becomes a dangerous legal instrument, and a threat to the Principal's best interests.